 The Allison Baden-Clay Foundation was launched in late 2014 in honour of Allison Baden-Clay who was murdered by her husband in 2012.
-Her legacy will be the work of the Foundation which will fund the education and awareness of domestic and family violence throughout Queensland.
+Her legacy will be the work of the Foundation which will fund the education and awareness of domestic and family violence throughout Australia.

 The Foundation’s mission is to provide proactive responses to domestic and family violence in relation to emotional, physical and sexual abuse, and promote harmonious and violence-free relationships.
 We also aim to create and build a community that is committed to bringing about change in attitudes about domestic and family violence and respectful relationships, including non-physical abuse, and its impacts.